-CONTRACTOR SIGNATURE STATE AGENCY SIGNATURE
+STATE AGENCY SIGNATURE

 By: By:

 Jonathan Bick

 Printed Name Printed Name

 Title: Title: Director, DHPCO

 Date: Date:

 State Agency Certification: In addition to the acceptance of this contract, I also certify that original copies of this signature page will be attached to all other exact copies of this contract.

-STATE OF NEW YORK)
+STATE OF NEW YORK) SS.:

-County of) SS.:
+County of

-personally appeared proved to me on the basis of satisfactors subscribed to the within instrument are in his/her/their/ capacity(ies), and that in the year, before me, the undersigned,, personally known to me or ory evidence to be the individual(s) whose names(s) is (are) and acknowledged to me that he/she/they executed the same by his/her/their signature(s) on the instrument, the all of which the individual(s) acted, executed the
+personally appeared proved to me on the basis of satisfactory subscribed to the within instrument and in his/her/their/ capacity(ies), and that b in the year, before me, the undersigned,, personally known to me or vevidence to be the individual(s) whose names(s) is (are) acknowledged to me that he/she/they executed the same y his/her/their signature(s) on the instrument, the of which the individual(s) acted, executed the

 (Notary)

 ATTORNEY GENERAL Thomas P. DiNapoli STATE COMPTROLLER

 Title: Title:

 Date: Date: